Barone Fortress

 The Barone Fortress (also known as Šubićevac Fortress; Croatian: Tvrđava Barone or Tvrđava Šubićevac) in Šibenik, Croatia, is an early modern fortress constructed in 1646 on Vidakuša hill above the city.
 Together with the remaining three city fortresses, it is a part of the Šibenik fortification system.
 It played a significant role in city's defense from the Ottomans during the Cretan War.
-For a long time, it carried the name of its main defender, Baron Christoph von Degenfeld.
+For a long time, it carried the name of its main defender, Baron Christoph Martin von Degenfeld.
 At the start of the 20th century, along with the surrounding neighborhood, it was renamed Šubićevac, after the medieval patrician family Šubić.

 War of Crete and construction of the fortress

 Since at least the mid-16th century, the city rectors and envoys had been stressing the need for the construction of fortification objects on the hills north of the city, because the city walls and St. Michael's Fortress had not been built to endure any prolonged artillery attack.
 The pleas were constantly rejected by the Venetian senate due to lack of funds.
 In the spring of 1646, one year after the Cretan War broke out between the Venetians and the Ottomans, the Bosnian pasha began to amass a large army for the attack on Dalmatia.
 At the same time, a German nobleman in Venetian service, Baron Christoph Martin von Degenfeld, took over the defense of the city, and a Genoese military engineer, Father Antonio Leni, arrived in Šibenik and made sketches for the necessary improvement of the city's defense.
 When the people of Šibenik renewed their request for protection, the Venetians denied them the funds once again, but the citizens were not explicitly forbidden from building the fortification by themselves.
 Upon hearing that, they took the matter into their own hands – the construction of both Barone Fortress and the adjacent St. John's Fortress began on 1 August 1646, and both fortresses were successfully built in only 58 days.
 The first Ottoman siege in October 1646 was fended off after just seven days.
 The fortresses were strengthened over the following winter and prepared for the next attack.
 On 17 August 1647, the Ottoman commander, Techieli-pasha, arrived in Šibenik with the largest invading army in Dalmatia since the Roman era – 25,000 soldiers and heavy artillery.
 After a ferocious one-month siege, the enemy withdrew with great losses in both manpower and equipment.
 Turkish invaders were forced to retreat to the interior, towards Drniš, and never managed to conquer Šibenik.